United States one-dollar bill: Small size notes

 In 1928, all currency was changed to the size which is familiar today.
 The first one-dollar bills were issued as silver certificates under Series of 1928.
 The Treasury seal and serial numbers were dark blue.
 The obverse was nearly identical to the Series of 1923 $1 silver certificate, but the Treasury seal featured spikes around it and a large gray ONE replaced the blue "1 DOLLAR."
 The reverse, too, had the same border design as the Series of 1923 $1 bill, but the center featured a large ornate ONE superimposed by ONE DOLLAR.
 These are commonly known as "Funnybacks" due to the rather odd-looking "ONE" on the reverse.
 These $1 silver certificates were issued until 1934.

 In 1933, Series of 1928 $1 United States Notes were issued to supplement the supply of $1 Silver Certificates.
 Its Treasury seal and serial numbers were red and there was different wording on the obverse of the note.
 However, a month after their production, it was realized that there would be no real need for these notes and production was stopped.
 A small number of these $1 bills entered circulation and the rest were kept in Treasury vaults until 1949 when they were issued in Puerto Rico.

 In 1934, the design of the $1 silver certificate was changed.
 This occurred with that year's passage of the Silver Purchase Act, which led to a large increase in dollar bills backed by that metal.
 Under Washington's portrait, ONE SILVER DOLLAR was changed to ONE DOLLAR.
 The Treasury seal was moved to the right and superimposed over ONE, and a blue numeral 1 was added to the left.
 The reverse remained the same.

 A year later, in 1935, the design of the one-dollar bill was changed again.
 On the obverse, the blue numeral 1 was changed to gray and made smaller, the gray ONE to the right was removed, the Treasury seal was made smaller and superimposed by WASHINGTON D.C., and a stylized ONE DOLLAR was added over the treasury seal.
 The reverse was also changed to its current design, except for the absence of IN GOD WE TRUST.

 World War II brought about special issues of one-dollar bills in 1942.

 Special $1 Silver Certificates were issued for Hawaii in case of a Japanese invasion.
 HAWAII was printed vertically on the left and right side of the obverse and also horizontally across the reverse.
 The seal and serial numbers were changed to brown.
-Special Silver Certificates were also issued as payment for Allied troops in North Africa about to begin their assault into Europe.
-The only difference on these one-dollar bills was a yellow instead of blue seal.
+Special Silver Certificates were also issued as payment for Allied troops in North Africa about to begin their assault into Europe, being distinguishable from regular Silver Certificates by their yellow seals; unlike the Hawaii overprint series, the remainder of the design was left unchanged.
 Both of these types of notes could be declared worthless if they fell into enemy hands.